opus1993/pubrepo/content/post/2021-03-12-data-evangelist-part-4/index.md

 projects: []
 ---

-A digital and analytics career at a heavy equipment OEM offers something most will never experience in the [FAANG](https://www.businessinsider.com/what-is-faang) “tech” companies: the chance to see ideas come to life in real products and services used in farm fields and on customer jobsites all over the world.
+Working at an equipment OEM offers something most will never experience in the [FAANG](https://www.businessinsider.com/what-is-faang) “tech” companies: the chance to see ideas come to life in farm fields and on jobsites all over the world.
 What we imagine and ultimately make a reality will help customers work more safely, more efficiently and more productively.
+And it's also better than making things like chairs (more on this later).

-Artificial Intelligence will become an increasingly important part of many of the things that are done around here, and not just in autonomy and remote solutions.
-It will be vital to how we ensure the right part is at the right place when the customer needs it, how technicians service machines, and how we make all of this cost effective.
+Artificial Intelligence is becoming an increasingly important aspect of the smart way of doing all the things that we do, and not just in vehicle autonomy and telematics.
+It is vital to ensure the right part is at the right place before the customer needs it, how technicians service machines correctly, and how we make all of this cost effective.
+Consider the full enterprise view of AI opportunities related to supply streamlining, dealer operations, inventory management, demand planning, and equipment repair, among many others.
+Data-driven AI also has the potential to allow brand marketing to deliver a much more personalized customer experience.
+So it's a big deal in a big organization.
+On that note, this short post explores

-Data-driven AI has the potential to allow our brands to deliver faster and more personalized customer experiences.
-Let's be honest: with the new tech, we can optimize dealer and customer experiences in ways that have never been possible in the past.
-This post explores how a huge organization makes the pivot, through a center of excellence  leadership framework, and
+- how a huge organization makes the pivot,

-- extreme collaboration
+- extreme ownership,
-- skills and talent deployment
+- an honest assessment of analytics maturity,
-- and acceleration
+- learning resources, and
+- 2 book recommendations.

 Whatever prompted you to read this blog post, I hope that you come away with a handful of useful insights for your own work.